STMicroelectronics/STSAFE-A_echo/README.md

 # STSAFE-A Echo Example

-This project illustrates how to use the STSAFE-A Secure Element and STMicroelectronics Secure Element Library to perform an echo loop between Host and STSAFE-A Secure Element .
+This project illustrates how to use the STSAFE-A Secure Element and STMicroelectronics Secure Element Library to perform an echo loop between Host and STSAFE-A Secure Element.<br>
 Echo loop scenario is usefull for :
 - SE integration and stability test
 - Accessory hot-plug/presence detection